Biography of William Livingston

 PFC Bill Livingston, USMC 12-18-41 to 12-24-45 2 ½ years overseas

 The photograph above is me, PFC Bill Livingston just back from 2 ½ years of blood shit and more shit....Take a good look at the photo and you can tell I was happy to get back in action.
 (I was hit three times).
+I got out of the war in one piece.
+A Lot of my buddies were not so lucky.

 After the war I went to the Univeristy of Massachussetts unde the PL 16 for Disabled Veterans.
 After that I spent my life as a Golf Course Superintendent.
 On January 8th 2004 I was 83 years old.